By using this site, you agree to the Privacy Policy and Terms of Use.

 3. Ask for Recommendations: If you’re not sure what to try, ask the locals or vendors for their recommendations.
 They can guide you to the best spots.

 4. Try a Little of Everything: Street food is all about variety.
-Don’t be afraid to sample different items and enjoy the diverse flavors of Rishikesh.
+Don’t be afraid to sample different items and enjoy the diverse flavours of Rishikesh.

 5. Stay Hydrated: Street food can sometimes be spicy, so make sure to drink plenty of water or fresh juices to keep yourself hydrated.